Prairies & Lakes Region Week of May 15, 2024

 Eagle Mountain

 GOOD.
-Water normal stain; 64 degrees; 4.31 feet below pool.
+Water normal stain; 72 degrees; 0.41 feet below pool.
+The lake has risen 3 feet.
 White bass are good on main lake structures with slabs and cohos.
 Crappie are good shallow and mid depths on jigs.
 Blue catfish and channel catfish are good on punch bait and shad.
 Report provided by Chad Ferguson of North Texas Catfish Guide Service.
 Report provided by Chad Ferguson of North Texas Catfish Guide Service.

 Fairfield